JoshuaBrew/NBA-Statstics/README.md

    - **Descriptive Statistics**: Mention any initial statistics or data summaries.
    - **Exploratory Data Analysis (EDA)**: Describe techniques and tools used for exploring the data (e.g., visualization, correlation matrices).
    - **Statistical Testing**: Detail any statistical tests conducted to support or refute the hypothesis.
    - **Regression Analysis**: Explain the regression techniques used to analyze the relationship between player usage% and team success.
+Regression Anaylsis was performed on 4 different scenarios to investigate the similarities between player statistics and team success stats.

+The scenarios are:
+   - 'PPG+REB+AST vs USG%'
+   - 'AVG USG% vs Team Win/Loss%'
+   - 'AVG USG% vs SRS'
+   - 'AVG USG% vs AVG of PPG+REB+AST'

    - **Model Evaluation**: Discuss how models were validated and their performance metrics.

 #### 4. Results